-The author also thanks all staffs of the Energy Policy Research Foundation, Inc. (EPRINC) and would like to express sincere appreciation especially to Mr. Lucian Puglirearesi, the president of EPRINC, for his kind and generous support for this study, without which this report would not be possible.
+The author also thanks all staffs of the Energy Policy Research Foundation, Inc. (EPRINC) and would like to express sincere appreciation especially to Mr. Lucian Puglirearesi, the president of be possible.
 Needless to say, all errors and mistakes are the author's responsibility